mirage335-gizmos/flightDeck/README.md

 flightDeck

-Despite the name, more of a general purpose 'office chair' for intensive 'desk work' and VR.
+Despite the name, more of a general purpose 'office chair' with accessories for intensive 'desk work' and VR.
 Assumes a fairly typical 'driver's seat' power chair.

 # Usage